-Logically arguing, this correlation does nothing but make trades worse since it severely limits the number of financial instruments used for trading.
+Putting forward a logical argument, this correlation does nothing but interferes with trades and their activity, since it severely limits the number of financial instruments used for trading.

 For example, you wouldn’t sell EUR/USD and buy GBP/USD at the same time.

-The strategy is easy to understand but not everyone can apply it in practice for it requires strong discipline and assiduity.
+The strategy is easy to understand but not everyone can apply it in practice since it requires strong discipline and assiduity.

 What do we need?
-Almost nothing except realizing that there is a correlation between currency pairs.
+Almost nothing except for realising that there is a correlation between currency pairs.
 We’re also not going to use correlation tables because it is obvious that AUD/USD, EUR/USD and GBP/USD correlate with each other.

-The key to the strategy is as follows: we must use currency pairs’ correlation as a source of cross currency signals.
-For example, if you have got a signal for EUR/USD, you should make a further analysis of GBP/USD (and other pairs) to check for any confirmation signals.
+The key to the Forex correlation trading strategy is: we must use currency pairs’ correlation as a source of cross currency signals.
+For example, if you've got a signal for EUR/USD, you should make a further analysis of GBP/USD (and other pairs) to check for any confirmation signals.
 If GBP/USD signals in the same direction, you can buy EUR/USD with greater confidence.

-This strategy manifests itself even better as a signals filter: for example, you shouldn’t buy the euro, no matter how strong signal you’ve got, if the pound has broken a major level and can only move downwards.
+This strategy works even better as a signals filter: for example, you shouldn’t buy euro, no matter how strong signal you’ve got, if the pound has broken a major level, and it can now move only downwards.

 Example 1.
 Level

-When you analyze the pair that you typically trade, you’ll not always be able to determine some level, but you might find something more interesting after analyzing other correlating financial instruments.
+Analysing the pair that you typically trade, you’ll not always be able to determine a certain level, but you might find something interesting after analysing other correlation instruments.

-Let’s examine this situation in more details.
-The Dollar Index (DXY) has broken a major level and then pulled back to this level what they call «retest».
-It’s a usual case in technical analysis – as we know it, it signals a buying opportunity.
+Let’s examine this situation in more detail.
+The Dollar Index (DXY) has broken a major level and then pulled back to a level that is commonly known as a "retest".
+It’s a usual case in technical analysis and, as we know it, it signals a buying opportunity.
 Since the Dollar Index is inversely correlated with the pound, it’s a signal for us to sell the pound.
 As we can see, the pound responded accordingly.

 Example 2.
 Other

-You can look for signals based on the currency pairs correlation strategy not only on the chart but also in other sources.
+You can look for signals based on the currency pairs correlation strategy not only in the chart, but also in other sources.

 You shouldn’t also sell the pound when 58% of traders are willing to sell the euro.

-Let’s consider this example.
-Assuming that we trade GBP/USD and have got a Buy signal.
-When analyzing the ratio of traders’ positions, we can see some «uncertainty» about the pound.
+Let’s take a look at this example.
+Let's assume we trade GBP/USD and we've got a Buy signal.
+When analyzing the ratio of traders’ positions, we can see some "uncertainty" about the pound.
 If we look at correlating pairs, the situation changes dramatically.
-All the correlating pairs signal buying, so the signal to buy the pound is confirmed.
+All the correlating pairs signal to buy, so the signal to buy the pound is confirmed.

 Example 3.
 Pattern

-In this case, any market pattern serves as a source of signal.
+In this case, any market pattern serves as a source of the signal.

-Here is a very good example.
+This is a very good example.
 Have you ever seen a pattern of questionable quality?
-So, checking other pairs is a great chance to confirm the quality of the pattern you’ve identified; if the pattern is not reliable on all currency charts, it’s best not to trade it.
+So, checking other pairs is a great way to confirm the quality of the pattern you’ve identified; if the pattern is not reliable on all currency charts, it’s best not to trade it.

 Let’s sum it up

-When reading this article, the following question might arise: «Why not to trade the financial instrument that generates a clearer signal?».
+Reading this article, you might have had the following question: why not to trade the instrument that generates a clearer signal?

-- First, not all brokers enables trading indexes, oil, etc.
+- First of all, not all brokers enable trading indexes, oil, etc.

-- Second, traders usually have their favorite financial instrument they got used to and feel uncomfortable trading with other instruments.
+- Secondly, traders usually have their favorite financial instrument they got used to and feel uncomfortable trading other instruments.

 - Finally, the signal might be generated by several correlating pairs.
-If this occurs, which pair to choose?
+If this is the case, then which pair to choose?

-This is why it’s best to trade the pair which is the most suitable for you and not to switch between financial instruments; as for correlation, it should be applied as a signal confirmation.
+This is why it’s best to trade the pair that you're most comfortable with and there's no need to switch between financial instruments; and as for correlation, it should be used as a signal confirmation.